Marvin Gaye and Tammi Terrell's Greatest Hits

-Marvin Gaye and Tammi Terrell's Greatest Hits is a 1970 compilation album released by Motown stars Marvin Gaye and Tammi Terrell on the Tamla label.
+Marvin Gaye and Tammi Terrell's Greatest Hits is a 1970 compilation album released by Marvin Gaye and Tammi Terrell on Motown's Tamla label.
 It is a collection of the duo's recording material, penned and produced by the songwriting-producing team of Ashford & Simpson except for two tracks.
 The album was released shortly after the death of Terrell, who died of a brain tumor at the age of 24.

 Track listing

 All of the tracks were written and produced by Nickolas Ashford & Valerie Simpson unless noted.